Robert M. Frost, Jr.

 Lawyers seeking ethics counsel have hired Bob to represent them in court sanction proceedings, disciplinary investigations conducted by the Office of Chief Disciplinary Counsel, in grievance hearings before local grievance panels, and in hearings before the Statewide Grievance Committee.

-Recently, Bob represented a high-ranking police officer charged with having sex with several underage male high school students that the officer met through an on-line social networking site.
+Bob represented a high-ranking police officer charged with having sex with several underage male high school students that the officer met through an on-line social networking site.
 State and federal authorities investigated the case, which generated substantial publicity in the local press.
-From the outset, Bob and his defense team aggressively pursued a motion to dismiss the case and a motion to disqualify the prosecution team based on an conflict of interest involving one of the state’s lead investigators.
-He also argued that the various statements taken from the alleged victims were flawed, shaped by the investigators, and contradicted by other evidence in the case.
+From the outset, Bob and his defense team aggressively pursued a motion to dismiss the case and a motion to disqualify the prosecution team based on a conflict of interest involving one of the state’s lead investigators.
 During jury selection, one of the alleged victims declined to cooperate, and Bob was able to subpoena cell phone evidence that caused another of the victims to admit that his original complaint was false.
 On the first day of trial, the state dropped all felony charges and the client elected to accept a plea to three misdemeanors requiring only ten days in jail each and three years’ probation with no sex offender conditions.
 The federal investigation was terminated as well, and Bob was successful in preserving a substantial portion of the officer’s pension.

 University of Connecticut School of Law